-PFOA & PFOS Drinking Water Health Advisories In Pennsylvania
+PFOA and PFOS Drinking Water Health Advisories in Pennsylvania

 On May 19, 2016, the United States Environmental Protection Agency (EPA) established health advisories for PFOA and PFOS.

 Health advisories (HA) provide information on contaminants that can cause human health effects and are known or anticipated to occur in drinking water.
 EPA's health advisories are non-enforceable and non-regulatory and provide technical information to state agencies and other public health officials on health effects, analytical methodologies, and treatment technologies associated with drinking water contamination.
 EPA's health advisory level for PFOA and PFOS offers a margin of protection for all Americans throughout their life from adverse health efforts resulting from exposure to PFOA and PFOS in drinking water.

 To provide Americans, including the most sensitive populations, with a margin of protection from a lifetime of exposure to PFOA and PFOS from drinking water, EPA has established the health advisory levels at 70 parts per trillion (ppt).
 When both PFOA and PFOS are found in drinking water, the combined concentrations of PFOA and PFOS should not exceed the 70 ppt HA.